NadiaBlostein/Ai4GoodLab_CombatCervicalCancer/README.md

 # DATA

-	→ Vertex-wise heritability estimates of subcortical structures from my previous project (used the Human Connectome Project T1w structural MRIs)*
+	► Vertex-wise heritability estimates of subcortical structures from my previous project (used the Human Connectome Project T1w structural MRIs)✺
-	→ Primate brain templates and subcortical labels
+	► Primate brain templates and subcortical labels

 # TOOLS

-	→ Advanced Normalization Tools (ANTS) to register brains to each other *using subcortical labels as brain masks) → Spatial permutation test (Alexander-Bloch et al. 2018)
+	► Advanced Normalization Tools (ANTS) to register brains to each other *using subcortical labels as brain masks) ► Spatial permutation test (Alexander-Bloch et al. 2018)

 # DELIVERABLES

-	→ brain map of vertex-wise evolutionary expansion across the six subcortical structures under study → examination of the relationship between this brain map and vertex-wise heritability measures
+	► brain map of vertex-wise evolutionary expansion across the six subcortical structures under study ► examination of the relationship between this brain map and vertex-wise heritability measures

-* The Heritability of Subcortical Structures Using a Twin and Non-Twin Sibling Design:
+✺ The Heritability of Subcortical Structures Using a Twin and Non-Twin Sibling Design:
 Nadia Blostein1,7, Sejal Patel1,4,5, Raihaan Patel1,2, Stephanie Tullo1,3, Eric Plitman1,6, Saashi Bedford1, Gabriel A. Devenyi1,6, M. Mallar Chakravarty1,2,6

 1Cerebral Imaging Centre, Douglas Mental Health University Institute, Verdun, Canada